-NURS 2218 Advanced Concepts in Nursing 3 credits: 1.6 hours lecture/week - 4.2 hours lab/week and burns are examined.
+NURS 2218 Advanced Concepts in Nursing

+This course provides an overview of the nursing care for critically ill patients.
+Principles of nursing management of patients with endocrine disorders, multisystem organ dysfunction, and common emergencies including trauma and burns are examined.
 Organ donation/transplant issues and nursing implications are discussed.
 Ethical considerations and priority nursing interventions discussed.
 Each student has one acute care clinical laboratory period a week.
 Students will have an opportunity to observe in a critical care and/or emergency care setting to correlate RN roles and health team collaboration in meeting priority patient health needs.
 (Prerequisites: Satisfactory completion of Semester III requirements in the ADN program sequence).